Victoria's Secret Fashion Show: Wings as a design element

 The wings were first introduced in the 1998 Victoria's Secret Fashion Show.
 A consistent feature of each year's collection, wings were included as a part of some outfits.
 The idea to feature wings as part of the collection came in the wake of the immense success of the "Angels"-bra line, which was advertised with the models Tyra Banks, Helena Christensen, Karen Mulder, Daniela Pestova, and Stephanie Seymour wearing wings.
 When introduced, Tyra Banks was the first super model to wear the first Victoria’s Secret angel wings and Heidi Klum wore them for an extravaganza held from New York to Shanghai.
 The same models who were featured in the campaigns for the "Angel"-bra line, with the exception of Chandra North filling in the spot for Christensen, walked the runway with Angel wings on..
 Over the years, the show featured various forms and sizes of wings, such as butterfly, peacock, or devil wings, which have become emblematic of the Victoria's Secret brand.
 The wings were, at times, ornamental back pieces worn by the models on the runway, with limited resemblance to traditional wings.
 Some models considered it an honor to wear the wings.

-Adriana Lima has worn the most winged costumes in the history of the show.
-With her count of 24 sets of wings, she is followed by Candice Swanepoel who has worn 20 pair of wings.
+As of 2025, Adriana Lima has worn the most winged costumes in the history of the show, with 26 sets of wings.
+She is followed by Candice Swanepoel and Alessandra Ambrosio, who have each worn 21 pairs of wings.